 Dr. BEARD: It doesn't sting.
 It's surprising, but it works.

-According to folk-remedy site Earth Clinic (EarthClinic.com), the ideal cure for a sore throat is to gargle warm water with a bit of
+According to folk-remedy site Earth Clinic (EarthClinic.com), the ideal solution for a sore throat is to gargle warm water with a

-cayenne pepper mixed in.
-They say that this remedy works when antibiotics
+bit of cayenne pepper mixed in.
+They say that this remedy works when

-do not and is excellent for those weird sore throats that don't seem to go away after four weeks -- the
+antibiotics do not and is excellent for those weird sore throats that don't seem to go away after four

 This is not a surprise to me as a few master herbalists I know and others have